Celebration

 Jubilees 16:20-31

-Morning and evening, he burnt fragrant substances: frankincense, galbanum, stackte, nard, myrrh, spice, and costum; all these 7 he offered, crushed, mixed together in equal parts, and pure.
-He celebrated this feast for 7 days, rejoicing with all his heart and soul, he and all those who were in his house, and there was no stranger with him, nor any that was uncircumcised.
+Every morning and evening, he burned aromatic substances: frankincense, galbanum, stacte, nard, myrrh, spice, and costum.
+He offered all 7 of these, crushed and blended together in equal and pure portions.
+He celebrated this feast for 7 days, rejoicing with all his heart and soul, along with everyone in his household.
+There were no outsiders or uncircumcised people with them.

-He blessed his Creator, who had created him in his generation, for He had created him according to His good pleasure; for He knew and perceived that from him would arise the plant of righteousness for the eternal generations, and from him a holy seed, so that it should become like Him who had made all things.
-He blessed and rejoiced, calling the name of this festival the festival of the Lord, a joy acceptable to the Most High God.
+He praised his Creator, who had made him for his generation, for He had made him by His own will, knowing that from him would come the righteous branch for future generations, and from him a holy seed that would resemble the One who made all things.
+Abraham praised and rejoiced, naming this celebration the Festival of the Lord—a joy pleasing to the Most High God.

-We blessed him forever, and all his seed after him throughout all the generations of the earth because he celebrated this festival in its season, according to the testimony of the heavenly tablets.
-For this reason, it is ordained on the heavenly tablets concerning Israel that they will celebrate the feast of tabernacles for 7 days with joy, in the 7th month, acceptable before the Lord—a statute forever throughout their generations every year.
-To this, there is no limit of days, for it is ordained forever regarding Israel that they should celebrate it and dwell in booths, set wreaths upon their heads, and take leafy boughs and willows from the brook.
+We blessed him forever, and all his descendants after him, throughout every generation on earth, because he kept this festival in its proper season according to the witness of the heavenly tablets.
+That’s why it’s written on the heavenly tablets that Israel must celebrate the Feast of Tabernacles for 7 joyful days in the 7th month—a law for all their generations, every year, forever.
+There is no time limit on this law—it is an eternal command for Israel to keep the festival, dwell in booths, wear wreaths on their heads, and take leafy branches and willows from the riverbank.

-Abraham took branches of palm trees and the fruit of goodly trees, and every day, going round the altar with the branches 7 times a day in the morning, he praised and gave thanks to his God for all things in joy.
+Abraham took palm branches and the fruit of beautiful trees.
+Every day, he circled the altar 7 times in the morning, giving praise and thanks to his God for everything, with joy.

 Falling Action